 My husband does a LOT of work at home, and I can not stand to try to talk on the phone when he is on the phone.
 No matter if I try to go into another room or onto the dang roof, I can still hear him talking.

 It’s like he gets louder and louder.
-I think of it like having another 5 year old and a power battle over bed time, except it is a battle of who can make who get off the phone the quickest.
+I think of it like having another 5 year old, and a power battle over bedtime, except it is a battle of who can make who gets off the phone the quickest.

 There are pros and cons to every job out there.
 This particular job has many pros and cons to check out and list.
 So let’s get looking!